 Dr. Björkgren is a Health Economist and Head of the Health Science Unit at the Jyväskylä University, Kokkola University Consortium Chydenius in Finland.
 He received his master's degree in social science from the Åbo Academy University in 1992 and his doctoral degree in health economics and management from the University of Helsinki in 2002.
 In interRAI he is the chair of the Web Site, Implementation and Training Commitee (WIT) and member of the Instrument and Systems Development Committee (ISD).
 His area of expertise is within case-mix classification, cost analysis, and efficiency measurement.
 He has led several projects developing IT and educational solutions for implementing interRAI instruments in Finland.
 Dr Björkgren is the developer of the RUG-III payment system for long-term care in Finland, and the RUG-III based case-mix system for home care (RUG-III/HC).

+Kenneth is a corporate and commercial lawyer and is Managing Director of KGP Legal LLC, Singapore.
 He has assisted multinational companies in diverse sectors such as telecommunication, software, property development, finance, construction and architecture.
 His M&A experience has included assisting both foreign and Singapore companies to acquire assets as well as shares in other entities and extensive due diligence for both buyers and sellers.
 He recently completed an extensive asset sale and purchase transaction in India for a UK listed company.

 He has considerable experience in assisting hedge funds, private equity firms as well as private family office clients to obtain the relevant licences with the Monetary Authority of Singapore (“MAS”) and has assisted the clients with all aspects of compliance and regulatory matters in Singapore including preparing legal opinions to the MAS as well as drafting compliance manuals for fund management companies and private equity firms.
 He is the Legal Adviser to the Canada-ASEAN Business Council.